When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Introduction

 In addition to the aforementioned simple models and explanations, other auxiliary information such as uncertainty associated with predictions could also potentially serve as useful decision aids.
-While there are reasons to believe that conveying information pertaining to predictive uncertainty might help decision makers in figuring out how to incorporate model predictions into their decision making, there is little to no work that systematically explores the validity of this hypothesis~\citep{zhou2017effects}.
-While some prior research has examined how predictive uncertainty in various contexts ranging from weather forecasting to public transit scheduling can be communicated to the public~\cite{gresi2016uncertainty,Roulston2006uncertainty,Fernandes2018Uncertainty}, these works largely focus on the cases where uncertainty can be expressed using a low variance normal distribution.
-However, in reality, predictive uncertainties could be much more complex to reason about -- e.g., posterior predictive distributions which are bimodal or normal with high variance.
-In such cases, interpreting predictive uncertainty and incorporating it in decision making is non-trivial, and is heavily driven by the end user's domain expertise and familiarity with topics such as probability and machine learning.
+While there are reasons to believe that conveying information pertaining to predictive uncertainty might help decision makers in figuring out how to incorporate model predictions into their decision making, there is little empirical work that systematically explores the validity of this hypothesis~\citep{bhatt2021uncertainty}.
+While some prior research has examined how predictive uncertainty in various contexts ranging from weather forecasting to public transit scheduling can be communicated to the public~\citep{gresi2016uncertainty,Roulston2006uncertainty,Fernandes2018Uncertainty}, these works largely focus on the cases where uncertainty can be expressed using a low variance normal distribution.
+However, in reality, predictive uncertainties could be much more complex to reason about (e.g., posterior predictive distributions which are bimodal or normal with high variance).
+In such cases, interpreting predictive uncertainty and incorporating it in decision making is non-trivial, and is heavily driven by the end user's domain expertise and familiarity with ML.